This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Your baby has a cold or the flu.

 - You have questions or concerns about your child's surgery.

 Your child may bleed more than expected or get an infection.
 Your child may develop increased pressure in his blood vessels or fluid buildup in his abdomen.
 You child hay have an increased risk for poor nutrition and growth.
 Your child's liver may scar or stop working properly.
 The new duct may stop working and your child may need another surgery.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
-Discuss treatment options with your baby's caregivers to decide what care you want for your baby.
+Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.